 This is experimental radio.
 DV over HF is a very tough problem.
 Unlike other almost all other voice services (mobile phones, VHF/UHF radio), HF is still dominatted by analog SSB modulation.
 I’m doing much of the development by myself, so I’m taking one careful, 1000 man-hour, step at a time.
 Unlike other digital voice modes (I’m looking at you DStar/C4FM/DMR/P25) – we get to set the standard (especially the codec), rather than following it and being told “this is how it is”.

 - Support this work via Patreon or PayPal

 - Refactor and maintain the FreeDV GUI source code.
-I should be working on DSP code where my skills are unique, not GUI programs and Windows sound problems.
+This will help free me to push forward the DSP code where my skills are unique.
 See bottom of FreeDV GUI README.